 Making the smallest payment possible can result in maximum interest spending.
-For this reason it is important for borrowers to not just seek out the “best” federal repayment plan, but to come up with a strategy for debt elimination.
+For this reason, borrowers shouldn’t just seek out the “best” federal repayment plan.
+Instead, they should come up with a strategy for debt elimination.
 The goal should be to eliminate student loans while spending as little as possible.
-Merely delaying payments will only serve to increase the cost of the debt.
+Merely delaying payments will only increase the cost of the debt.

 Finding the Best Federal Repayment Plan

 If there isn’t a single repayment option that stands out as the best, how do you pick the right one?

 The best way to think about federal repayment plans is to consider them as tools in a toolbox.
 For example, a borrower might opt for a very low minimum payment plan to focus her efforts on paying down high-interest credit card debt.
 Once she pays off the high-interest debt, she can switch tools and turn to a more aggressive repayment strategy.
 For this reason, there isn’t a “best” repayment plan.
 Instead, borrowers should focus on finding the plan that best fits the needs of their circumstances.

 The key is to understand how you can use these tools.
 Once you understand the various options, you can pick the right tool for the job.

 The Standard Repayment Plan is often called the 10-year repayment plan.
 This plan is the default plan on which the government initially places most borrowers.
 Accordingly, the first student loan bill to show up in your mailbox is probably based on this plan.
 It is also the repayment plan that usually has the highest minimum payment.

 The math on the standard repayment plan is simple.
 Payments are calculated so that the loan is paid off in full after ten years, or 120 payments.
 The monthly payments stay level for the duration of the loan.
 Note: For borrowers who consolidate their loans, the standard repayment plan can have a 10 to 30 years repayment length.

 The Graduated Repayment Plan